Zola Budd: 1984 Olympic 3000 metres

-In the 1984 Olympics, held in Los Angeles, California, the media billed the 3,000 m race as a duel between Budd and world champion Mary Decker of USA.
-Experts expected that Decker's main competition would be Romanian Maricica Puică, who had set the fastest time that year.
+In the 1984 Olympics, held in Los Angeles, California, the media billed the 3000 m race as a duel between Budd and world champion Mary Decker of USA.
+However, experts expected that Decker's main competition would be Romanian Maricica Puică, who had set the fastest time that year.

 Decker set a fast pace from the gun with Budd in close pursuit, followed by Puică and Britain's Wendy Sly.
 When the pace slowed just past the midway point, Budd took the lead on the straight and ran wide of the pack around the turn.
 Setting the pace, she took herself, Decker, Sly and Puică clear of the pack.
 Running as a group was an unusual situation for Budd and Decker, both of whom were used to running in front and well ahead of other competitors.

-At 1,700 metres, the first collision occurred.
+At 1700 metres, the first collision occurred.
 Decker came into contact with one of Budd's legs, knocking Budd slightly off balance.
-Both women maintained their close position.
+However, both women maintained their close position.
 Five strides on, at race time of 4:58, Budd and Decker again made contact, with Budd's left foot brushing Decker's thigh, causing Budd to lose her balance and sending her into Decker's path.
 Decker's spiked running shoe came down hard into Budd's ankle, just above the heel, drawing blood.
 Videotapes later examined by Olympic officials showed Budd visibly in pain.
-She maintained equilibrium and kept stride.
+However, she maintained equilibrium and kept stride.

 Decker stepped on Budd; then, shortly after, she collided with the British runner and fell to the curb, injuring her hip.
-The fall ended her race, and she was carried off the track in tears by her boyfriend (and later, husband), British discus thrower Richard Slaney.
+The fall ended Decker's race, and she was carried off the track in tears by her boyfriend (and later, husband), British discus thrower Richard Slaney.